-Six groups from the corners of Australia performing at Homeground this weekend
+Six groups from the corners of Australia from Homeground last year

 Sydney Opera House

 Dance Rites is on again this year.
 Registrations are now open.
 Apply here.

 Last year at Homeground, over 300 dancers and 18 groups entered Dance Rites, Australia’s national Indigenous dance competition which aims to ensure important cultural knowledge including language, dance, skin markings, and instruments is shared from one generation to the next.

 Here are six groups from across Australia to get familiar with before the weekend.